 Summit County Clubhouse Serves Adults in Summit & Wasatch Counties with a History of Mental Illness.
 We provide opportunities for our members to achieve their highest potential through education, productive work, and meaningful relationships.

-Summit County Clubhouse follows the Clubhouse International model of Psychosocial Rehabilitation, a highly successful evidence-based and time-tested program that has developed over more than seventy years.
-There are approximately 320 Clubhouses in 32 countries internationally.
+The Summit County Clubhouse is deeply committed to following the Clubhouse International model of Psychosocial Rehabilitation, a highly successful evidence-based program that has developed over more than seventy years.
+There are approximately 320 Clubhouses spread across 32 countries today.